 As you might expect in a region famous for its dairy farming, local cheese makers have established themselves as leaders in New Zealand, winning multiple awards.
 But the fertile soil and benign climate also means there other artisan producers are also popping up, helped by the proliferation of farmers’ and other gourmet food stores in the area.
-Top this off with the award-winning wine makers who have also made the region their home and the thriving café/restaurants scene and you’ve got a foodies’ heaven.
+Top this off with the award-winning brewers and bread makers who have also made the region their home and the thriving café/restaurants scene and you’ve got a foodies’ heaven.

 The Hamilton and Waikato region has come to dominate the national cheese awards with their cow, sheep and goats milk cheeses.
 The 2020 NZ Champions of Cheese Awards saw Meyer Cheese take out the Ignite Colleges Chefs’ Choice for their Mercer Fifty Fifty (a unique blend of cows and sheep’s milk) while well-established Meyer Cheese won the New World Champion of Champions Cheese from a Medium-sized Producer for their Meyer Goat’s Milk Gouda.
 Their head cheesemaker Geert Meyer has also been named NZ Champion Cheesemaker in 2018 and 2019.